azazellochg/em_health/docs/cli.rst

 Description
 ^^^^^^^^^^^

 Make sure to run `pip install -U em_health` before running this command.
-The update script will pull the latest container images followed by database schema migration (if required).
+The update script will migrate the database schema to the latest version and update container images.

 Syntax
 ^^^^^^